-A six week summer course in field geology.
-The work will involve the preparation of topographic and geologic maps, cross-sections and columnar sections, and detailed structural studies of a region of sedimentary and igneous rocks.
-Plane table and other mapping techniques will be used.
+- A six-week summer course in field geology.
+The work will include preparation of topographic and geologic maps, cross-sections, columnar sections, and detailed structural studies of areas embracing both sedimentary and igneous rocks, plane table and aerial photo mapping techniques will be used.
 A report will be required of each student.
-Five hours of lecture and thirty-two hours of field work per week for one summer session.
-Prerequisite: All required courses in Geology 3101-02, 4216-17, 4218-19, 3322, and 3323.
-Fee varies depending on where course is based.

-1466-3466 Special Problems

-Special problems in geology; hours and subjects to be arranged with each student; designed to permit undergraduate students to do special work on problems in which they are interested, and for which they have sufficient preparation.
-Open only to senior geology majors.
-No student will be allowed to take more than six hours of special problems work.
-Prerequisite: permission.

-3468 Advanced Structural Geology A broad areal, temporal, and topical analysis of major earth structures and geotectonic problems.
-Prerequisite: Geology 3323, 3325, and 3462.
+Five hours of lecture and thirty-two hours of field work per week.
+Prerequisite: Geology 4216-17, 3323, and permission of instructor.
+Fee varies depending on where the course is based. - 1466-3466 Special Problems Special problem in geology; hours and subjects to be arranged with each student; for undergraduate students of senior standing who wish to do special work on specific problems.
+No student may receive credit for more than six hours of special problems work.
+Prerequisite: Permission of Head of Department. - 3467 Advanced Structural Geology Spring Semester, Alternate years Detailed literature and field research structural geologic problems.
+Two hours of lecture and three laboratory hours per week.
+Prerequisite: Geology 3323 and permission of instructor.

-3468-3469 Senior Thesis
+3468-69 Senior Thesis

-Open on a special permission basis to Senior geology majors who have indicated ability to do research and prepare a professional report on suitable topics.
-This course must be taken in sequence and completed in a single academic year, Prerequisite: High academic standing and permission.
+Open to senior geology majors who have indicated ability to do research and prepare a professional report on suitable topics.
+This is a two-semester course and must be taken in sequence.
+Prerequisite: Permission of Head of Department.